There are few problems that detract more from the pleasure of sailing than a bad case of weather helm, a surprisingly common affliction.

 To test for weather helm, first mark the king spoke on the wheel—spoke that is vertical when the rudder is centred—then put the boat on the wind in a fresh breeze and see how much the king spoke is off vertical.

-On most boats about a quarter of a turn of weather helm is optimal—gives you a bit of feel and the boat a bit of bite to windward, without being excessive.
+On most boats about a quarter of a turn of weather helm, or 4° of rudder, is optimal—gives you a bit of feel and the boat a bit of bite to windward, without being excessive.
 Anything more than half a turn is too much and needs fixing.
 (I base this on our own Morgan’s Cloud where the wheel takes three full revolutions stop to stop.)

 Second, some hull forms, mostly modern ones with wide sterns, get badly out of balance as they heel because the shape of the water plane changes radically.
 Some of these boats will actually over power the rudder and even self-tack when hit by a hard puff of wind forward of the beam.
 In these cases, while these tips may help, they won’t fix the underlying problem.

 Most Boats Can Be Fixed